Dadams2/agents-group-papers/README.md

 - JSON files for schedule and configuration data
 - GitHub Actions workflows for automation
 - GitHub Pages for free hosting
+- Github Actions for authentication see [this example repo](https://github.com/austenstone/github-actions-oauth) for more details

 ### File Structure
 ```